 The excavated remains of the Abbey lie in a peaceful walled garden, scented with traditional roses, home to a medieval-inspired herb and fruit tree collection.
-It is maintained by a team of volunteers who grow herb and vegetable plants for sale in the summer months.
+It is maintained by a team of volunteers led by our director of gardens.
+Herbs and plants are sold in the museum shop.

 The garden has a magic of its own, offering seclusion, peace and tranquility, and a sense that there has been a working garden on site for centuries.

 Our herb garden was first created in 1988 during the restoration of the site, under the direction of Lady Jane Renfrew of Lucy College, Cambridge.
 It was named after King Alfred’s daughter, Aethelgifu, the first Abbess.
 The collection was then expanded after the millennium to the large collection we have today.